ssnau/letsrock/README.md

 ## Can I use handlebars as template engine for lightweight pages?

 Yes.
 Simply put a file name "index.hbs" instead of "index.jsx".
-If a `index.jsx` or `index.jsx` also being presented, it will be compiled but will not be auto-included by the page.
+If an `index.jsx` or `index.jsx` being presented, it will be compiled but will not be auto-included by the page.
 In this case, you need to manually declare it via `js` helper.

 Here is some useful builtin helpers.